Punvireakroth/Web-Development-Progress/Git_and_GitHub_I/README.md

 ## Git commit amend

 `git commit --amend` is use to update the prevoius commit.
 This is useful when we have to change but don't want to create a new commit.

+# GitHub

+Git is a development tool while GitHub is a service.

+Why GitHub ?

+- To show what you Learning/Create in repository
+- Tracking changes made to your code
+- offers a hosting service and tools to build test, and deploy code